-We teamed up with Expedia.com to bring you the best places to take photos in Paris.
-Whether you are traveling with your sweetheart, best friend, family, or adventuring alone, these iconic Parisian locations offer an incredible canvas to capture your vacation memories so you can relive the moment for years to come.
+We asked our local vacation photographers in Paris to give us their picks for the best places to take photos in Paris.
+Whether you are travelling with your sweetheart, best friend, family, or adventuring alone, these iconic Parisian locations offer an incredible canvas to capture your vacation memories so you can relive the moment for years to come.

 The Latin Quarter

 One of the oldest districts of the city, this picturesque neighbourhood on the Left Bank is a great spot to take a long walk and capture quintessential Paris photos.

 Thanks to a bequeath from Napoléon, the extensive manicured gardens with the stately 17th-c. palace are open to the public, offering romantics a stunning backdrop for photos.

 A trip to Paris is incomplete without a visit to this iconic landmark.
 There are many spots throughout the city to capture a photo with the tower peeking behind, but one of the best places is on the Champ de Mars, right beneath its shadow.
 Come in the early morning for great light and fewer crowds.